 RIVM, the Dutch National Institute for Public Health and the Environment (ca 1800 employees) is a governmental research and knowledge institute that aims to safeguard and promote public health and environmental quality.
 The RIVM provides research support and scientific- and policy advice on matters regarding environmental health, safety and sustainability, and public health to Dutch governmental bodies at the national and international level.
 In that regard, the main tasks of the RIVM are to conduct research, provide policy advice and recommendations, direct and implement prevention and control response, coordinate intervention programs, and provide information to professionals and the general public.

-As co-lead to WP2 and WP5 as well as a leader of tasks the RIVM contributes with expertise on fate and behavior of chemicals in the environment including modelling, in silico approaches for assessment of PMT properties of chemicals and grouping of chemicals, risk assessment for environmental health, stakeholder participation, socio-economic analyses and system analysis and solution evaluation in the context of circular economy.
+As co-lead to WP2 and WP5 as well as a leader of tasks the RIVM contributes with expertise on fate and behavior of chemicals in the environment including modelling, in silico approaches for assessment of PMT properties of chemicals and grouping of chemicals, risk assessment for environmental health, stakeholder participation, socio-economic analysis and system analysis and solution evaluation in the context of circular economy.

 CSIC is the public scientific institution of reference in Spain and it has four main missions: (1) to foster multidisciplinary scientific and technological research, (2) knowledge transfer to industry and society, (3) education and training of scientific and technical staff and (4) the creation of spin-offs.
 The Institute of Environmental Assessment and Water Research (IDAEA, Spain) is the CSIC’s reference center on environmental research.
 Most of the research work at IDAEA is centred on two of the great environmental challenges of our time, namely, the cleanliness and availability of the WATER we drink and the quality of the AIR we breathe.
 IDAEA has been recognized with the prestigious ‘Severo Ochoa’ Center of Excellence Award.
 The units contributing to PROMISCES are the Water, Environmental and Food Chemistry (ENFOCHEM) Unit and the Environmental Pollution and Agriculture (EPA) Unit.